George Kalmus: Professional and science organisations

-Kalmus has served on and contributed to a considerable number of professional and science organisations throughout his career.
-These have included over a decade as the Director and Head of Particle Physics Department of the Rutherford Appleton Laboratory.
-Kalmus has also been an active member of the Lawrence Radiation Laboratory and of CERN and University College London.
+Kalmus served on and contributed to a considerable number of professional and science organisations throughout his career.
+These included over a decade as the Director and Head of Particle Physics Department of the Rutherford Appleton Laboratory.
+Kalmus was also an active member of the Lawrence Radiation Laboratory and of CERN and University College London.

-He has also been involved the Royal Society and with the American Physical Society and the Institute of Physics.
+He was also a Fellow of the Royal Society and the Institute of Physics was involved with the American Physical Society.

-Apart from his duties as Director of Particle Physics at Rutherford Appleton Laboratory, Kalmus has served on a number of international committees.
-These include:
+Apart from his duties as Director of Particle Physics at Rutherford Appleton Laboratory, Kalmu served on a number of international committees including: